 </project>

-Step 3: Set Spring Boot MySQL Connection Configuration
+Step 3: Set up Spring Boot Connect to MySQL Configuration

 Now, your Spring Boot MySQL Integration requires you to provide the database connection properties to Spring Boot.
 The MySQL Database URL, port, username, password, etc. falls under the required properties.
 Open the resource folder in Spring Boot and add the following code to provide the database-related information: